 - Research Training Support Grant (RTSG) which includes UK/overseas fieldwork and attendance at conferences (by application only for current PhD students)

-These awards are available to UK/EU students.
+These awards are open to all UK and International students who meet the academic and residency eligibility criteria, as detailed in the M4C application Guidance Notes.
 Studentships for open doctoral awards are for 3.5 years and for the collaborative doctoral awards are for 4 years full-time study.
 The awards are for campus-based students only, and distance learning is therefore not eligible.

 Please also refer to the Midlands4Cities Doctoral Training Partnership website.